ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 Click **Host and containers** ![Host and containers](../images/switch_hosts.png) to switch data sources.
 Then, select a worker.
 The data that is displayed corresponds to the worker that you have selected.

 If you click ** Back to Explore Table**, the *Explore table* is displayed.
 Each column shows a different metric.
 You can configure each metric individually.
 You can change the order of the columns.
 Notice that when you make changes to the order of existing columns, the change is persistent across different groupings while you are logged in.
 If you add or remove a column the change is persistent.
-You can also configure colors to highlight values and improve readibility.
+You can also configure colors to highlight values and improve readability.

 For example, to configure color-coding for a column, complete the following steps: